 On February 12, 2021, the IASB issued Definition of Accounting Estimates (Amendments to IAS 8).
 The amendments will require the disclosure of material accounting policy information rather than disclosing significant accounting policies and clarifies how to distinguish changes in accounting policies from changes in accounting estimates.
 The amendments are effective for annual periods beginning on or after January 1, 2023.
 The Company intends to adopt this amendment in its Consolidated Financial Statements for the annual period beginning January 1, 2023.
-The extent of the impact of the adoption of this amendment has not yet been determined.
+The adoption of these amendments are not expected to have a material impact on the Consolidated Financial Statements.